tetratelabs/tsb-gitops-demo/argo/README.md

 ```

-## Configure Canary Analysis Template with Skylwaking
+## Configure Canary Analysis Template using SkyWalking

-[Skywalking](https://skywalking.apache.org/) as an obeservability component embedded within TSB Infra can be used as a metrics provider for facilitating canary deployment analysis and drive auto promotion/rollback based on the analysis.
-Please refer [Analysis & Progressive delivery in ArgoRollout](https://argoproj.github.io/argo-rollouts/features/analysis/) and how [Skywalking](https://argoproj.github.io/argo-rollouts/analysis/skywalking/) can be used as a metrics provider for more details.
+[SkyWalking](https://SkyWalking.apache.org/) as an obeservability component embedded within TSB Infra can be used as a metrics provider for facilitating canary deployment analysis drive auto promotion/rollout based on the analysis.
+Please refer [Analysis & Progressive delivery in ArgoRollout](https://argoproj.github.io/argo-rollouts/features/analysis/) and how [SkyWalking](https://argoproj.github.io/argo-rollouts/analysis/SkyWalking/) can be used as a metrics provider for more details.

-* Create an [analysis](/argo/rollout/analysis.yaml) template using `skywalking` as the provider to drive auto promotion/rollback based on the deployment analysis.
+* Create canary [analysis](/argo/rollout/analysis.yaml) template using `SkyWalking` as the provider to drive auto promotion/rollback based on the deployment analysis.
 * Success condition is derived using Apdex score.
 Read more about [the Apdex score for measuring service mesh health](https://tetrate.io/blog/the-apdex-score-for-measuring-service-mesh-health/)
 Configure
 * `service-name` needs to be configured as an argument for `analysis` template.
 Please follow the [SPM noun convention](https://github.com/tetrateio/SPM/blob/main/doc/spm-nouns.md#service-and-subset) to query the metrics.